fediverse-devnet/feditest.org/content/reference/json-files.md

   {{% gl NodeDriver %}} and potentially a number of addition parameters, such as names of accounts on that {{% gl Node %}} or its hostname.

+  Syntax for how to {{% pageref "json-files/node.md" "define Nodes" %}}.

 * **Constellation Definition**: A JSON file that includes one ore more {{% gl Node %}}
   definition JSON files, and arranges them into a {{% gl Constellation %}} definition that can be used for a {{% gl TestPlanSession %}}.